Searcher Task Accomplishment is the next big SEO factor that Google cares about.

 7. How to Earn Money Blogging?
 (Top 10 Ways to Easily Earn $1k+ per Month)

-This kind of internal linking helps you establish topical relevance and as well give you the searcher task accomplishment edge when it comes to SEO.
+This type of internal linking helps establish topical relevance and gives you an edge in searcher task accomplishment for SEO.

 Optimizing existing content for reader goals